Find a child to sponsor

 Since the outbreak of COVID-19, we’re ensuring all of our programs are adapting to respond to this virus, so children in our sponsorship program and their families are supported with everything they need during this pandemic.

-Our Child Sponsorship Promise highlights some of the incredible benefits of sponsoring a child.
+Our Child Sponsorship Promise highlights some of the incredible benefits of sponsoring a child through Plan International.

 - Our sponsorship approach enables us to build long term relationships with communities.
-This allows us to have meaningful dialogue with and between families, communities, authorities and governments, which is essential to the creation of sustainable solutions that ensure children’s rights and equality for girls are upheld.
+This allows us to have meaningful dialogue with and between families, communities, authorities and governments.
+This is essential to creating sustainable solutions that ensure children’s rights and equality for girls.

 - Sponsored children are increasingly empowered to participate in and influence the decisions that matter to them, their families and communities at community, national and global levels.